rakkarage/ComfyRage/README.md

 ### Pre

-ComfyUI normally only expands random prompt syntax in direct CLIP text inputs.
-When text is routed into multiple encoders (e.g., SDXL’s dual prompts) or through subgraphs, random syntax is **not expanded**.
+ComfyUI only expands random prompt syntax if it’s written directly in a CLIP text input.
+Text coming from multiple encoders (e.g., SDXL’s dual prompts) or subgraphs is **not expanded**.

-The **Pre** node expands it once so the final text can be reliably viewed and reused.
+The **Pre** node expands it once so the final text can be reliably viewed, reused, and passed consistently to downstream nodes.

+You can combine **Pre** with **Show** or **Debug** to inspect the output, or pass the expanded text directly to an encoder.

 **Features:**